On average, college tuition goes up about 3% every year.

 What will attending Alaska Bible College really cost you?
 The answer depends on several factors.

-As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families understand the actual cost of attending that school, based on their financial situation.
+As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families make more informed decisions about the actual cost of attending that school, based on their financial situation.
 You can find the Alaska Bible College's net cost calculator on their website.

 Some students choose to use payment plans to make the cost of tuition fit more comfortably in their budget.

-Alaska Bible College has some full or partial tuition waivers available for: International Students
+Alaska Bible College has some full or partial tuition waivers available for: - International Students - Employees or Children of Employees

 Check the financial aid website for more information on payment plans and tuition waivers.